 Since the Supreme Court’s decision in Powell v.
 McCormack (395 U.S. 547 (1969)), the conventional wisdom is that that the Senate may only exclude Moore (that is, refuse to swear him in) if he doesn’t meet the age, citizenship, and residence qualifications established under Article I, Section 3, Clause 3, of the United States Constitution.
 “They can’t just exclude someone because they don’t like him or even because he has committed a crime,” under the Senate’s power to “judge … the elections, returns, and qualifications of its own members” spelled out in Article I, Section 5, Clause 1. “[I]t has to be because he’s not actually entitled to a seat,” Chafetz said.

-The Powell Court was focused exclusively on the Article I qualifications, sidestepping any discussion of an additional qualification imposed by Article VI, Clause 3: “The Senators … shall be bound by oath or affirmation, to support this Constitution[.]”
+However, the Powell Court was focused exclusively on qualifications prescribed by Article I, sidestepping any discussion of an additional qualification imposed by Article VI, Clause 3: “The Senators … shall be bound by oath or affirmation, to support this Constitution[.]”
 The Court explained that it did not consider whether this provision, or the other provisions concerning dual office-holding or disqualification because of impeachment or rebellion, was a qualification because the parties agreed that “Powell was not ineligible under any of these provisions.”
 Id. at 520 n.41.

-So, what if the individual does not have the capacity to take the oath?
+So what could happen if an individual does not have the capacity to take the oath?
 Could the Senate exclude that individual?
 Consider the case of John M. Niles, elected to the Senate in 1843.

-Because of the rumors of Nile’s insanity, Jarnagin thought that a Senate committee should investigate and determine whether Niles “had recovered so far as to enable him to be a fit representative of the Staten from which he was elected[;]” and “the Senate had the power to make the investigation.”
+Because of the widespread talk of Nile’s insanity, Jarnagin thought that a Senate committee should investigate and determine whether Niles “had recovered so far as to enable him to be a fit representative of the State from which he was elected[;]” and “the Senate had the power to make the investigation.”
 Cong.
 Globe, 28th Cong., 1st Sess., at 564.